tmurakami/dexopener/README.md

 ## Usage

-We provide the following classes to install DexOpener into your test application.
+There are three ways to use this library.

-### `DexOpenerAndroidJUnitRunner`
+### DexOpenerAndroidJUnitRunner

 If you do **NOT** specify `applicationIdSuffix` in your build.gradle, you can use this class as the default test instrumentation runner.